scoulet/knowledge-base/digital_palace/TIL/2025-07-29 Optimize S3 Copy using parallelisation.md

 ## 🎯 Problem / Context
-> What was the technical or business need?
-In what situation did this arise?

 When copying many files between two S3 buckets (e.g., during data migration, replication, or staging workflows), using standard tools like `s3-dist-cp` can be slow or overly rigid.
 In a Spark job, we needed more granular control, better logging, and flexible parallelization for a selective list of files.
 The goal was to optimize throughput and take advantage of AWS S3’s multipart capabilities — without launching a full EMR cluster just for `s3-dist-cp`.

 ## 🐛 Common Pitfall
-> What common mistake or limitation does this solve?

 - **s3-dist-cp** requires an EMR cluster and copies entire directories/prefixes.
 - Lacks control over concurrency granularity.